andigortz/Django-Rest-Framework/DjangoAPI/Readme.md

 9. Optionaly, test the project if an error occurs `py manage.py test`
 10. Run the project using `py manage.py runserver` and open up in browser `http://127.0.0.1:8000/`
 11. In browsable API there's a 2 options, `User` and `Snippet` choose as you wish and then you can add snippet code in there
+12. Before using schema, install the dependencies on your terminal `pip install coreapi pyyaml`
+13. And then open up in browser with `http://127.0.0.1:8000/schema/` and there's auto-generated documentation about our snippet

 **Test the API**
 1. Create a superuser first `py manage.py createsuperuser`